btkrausen/hashicorp/terraform/Hands-On Labs/Section 08 - Implement and Maintain State/03 - Terraform_State_Backend_Authentication.md

 # Task 2: Authentication: Remote Enhanced Backend

 The Terraform `remote` backend stores Terraform state and may be used to run operations in Terraform Cloud.
-This backend supports the ability to store Terraform state information and perform operations all within Terraform Cloud, based on privelaged access.
+This backend supports the ability to store Terraform state information and perform operations all within Terraform Cloud, based on privileged access.

 ### Step 2.1